krovostok/steamwm-auto/README.md

 ```
 cd ~/.steamwm-auto && ./remove.sh
 ```
-and paste into your terminal. press enter.
+and paste into your terminal, then press enter.

 ## 【 screenshots 】